brunokrebs/electron-auth0/outline.md

 ## Creating the Electron Application

 > Instruct readers how to create the `frontend` project.

-In this section, you will have to write about:
+### Installing the Electron App Dependencies

-1. installing `devDependencies`
+- installing `devDependencies`
-2. installing `dependencies`
+- installing `dependencies`

+### Managing Different Environments on the Electron App

-3. creating `env-variables.json` file
+- creating `env-variables.json` file

+### Persisting Data with the Electron App

-4. creating the `./service/store-service.js` file
+- creating the `./service/store-service.js` file

+### Connecting the Electron App to Auth0

-5. creating the `./service/auth-service.js` file
+- creating the `./service/auth-service.js` file
-6. creating the `./main/auth-process.js` file
+- creating the `./main/auth-process.js` file

+### Creating the Electron App Main Process

-7. creating the `./main/app-process.js` file
+- creating the `./main/app-process.js` file
-8. creating the `./main.js` file
+- creating the `./main.js` file

+> Mention why using `custom-scheme` and `custom-domain`

+### Creating the Electron App Renderer Process

-9. creating the `./renderer/home.html` file
+- creating the `./renderer/home.html` file
-10. creating the `./renderer/home.js` file
+- creating the `./renderer/home.js` file
-11. creating the `./renderer/home.css` file
+- creating the `./renderer/home.css` file

 ## Conclusion